aspose-drawing/Aspose.Drawing-API-Reference/english/net/aspose.drawing.text/privatefontcollection/privatefontcollection/_index.md

 ---
 title: PrivateFontCollection.PrivateFontCollection
 second_title: Aspose.Drawing for .NET API Reference
 description: PrivateFontCollection constructor.
-The default constructor
+Initializes a new instance of the PrivateFontCollection class
 type: docs
 weight: 10
 url: /net/aspose.drawing.text/privatefontcollection/privatefontcollection/
 ---
 ## PrivateFontCollection constructor

-The default constructor.
+Initializes a new instance of the [`PrivateFontCollection`](../) class.

 ```csharp
 public PrivateFontCollection()